sdonohoo/forecasting/SETUP.md

 ### Dataset

 This repository provides examples on how to run various forecasting algorithms on a publicly available `orangeJuice` dataset.
 This dataset containes weekly sales of refrigerated orange juice at 83 stores, as well as, demographic information on those stores.
-The data is provided via [`bayesm`](https://CRAN.R-project.org/package=bayesm) package in `R`, and further described in [Chapter 5, Bayesian Statistics and Marketing by Rossi, Allenby, and McCulloch](http://www.perossi.org/home/bsm-1). `Forecasting_lib` package provides utilies for downloading and processing this data.
+The data is provided via [`bayesm`](https://CRAN.R-project.org/package=bayesm) package in `R`, and further described in [Chapter 5, Bayesian Statistics and Marketing by Rossi, Allenby, and McCulloch](http://www.perossi.org/home/bsm-1). `fclib` package provides utilies for downloading and processing this data.

 ### Run Examples